 Taken from the Round Square website: www.roundsquare.org

 At Westminster we encourage all of our students to seek out opportunities in which they can develop their ‘Service’ skills during their school years.
-We routinely promote many of these ‘Service’ opportunities via email or daily notices and students are always more than welcome to email or chat with me, if they are curious to know what other options are available.
+Given our focus for the year of ‘Being Useful’, this is the perfect time for our students to get involved in Service.
+We routinely promote many of these ‘Service’ opportunities via email or SEQTA notices and students are always more than welcome to email or chat with me, if they are curious to know what other options are available.

 Last year alone, Foodbank South Australia provided enough food for more than 3,400,000 meals.
 Foodbank South Australia is a non-denominational community supported, non-profit organisation which relies on the support of a large network of dedicated people who have a commitment to fulfilling the vision of a South Australia without hunger.